nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/automation/calling-automation-from-java.md

 ---
 On server side, [AutomationService](http://community.nuxeo.com/api/nuxeo/9.10/javadoc/org/nuxeo/ecm/automation/AutomationService.html) can be used to:

-*   Run a contributed chain with chain/operations;
+*   Run a contributed chain with chain/operations
-*   Run a runtime chain created on the fly;
+*   Run a runtime chain created on the fly
-*   Run a contributed operation.
+*   Run a contributed operation

 {{! excerpt}}